mindsmiths/docs/docs/tutorials/Healthcare - Digitizing the communication/Initial steps/3-onboarding-doctor.md

 - patients
 - doctors

+Since we will have two types of users, each with their own agent, you will have to register two Telegram bots.
+As we suppose that you have already created one Telegram bot using the instructions from the previous tutorial, you will need to find a second phone number to register the second bot.
+So for the purposes of this tutorial, we encourage you to ask your wife or husband, your son or daughter, your mother, father, neighbour, friend or enemy for their phone while you are completing this tutorial.

 You can find the welcome rules in the corresponding `.drl` files for the two agent types (`Patient.drl` and `Doctor.drl`).
 Let's go through doctor `.drl` and `java` files first.